okta/okta-sdk-dotnet/oas3/output-csharp-netcore/docs/SubscriptionApi.md

 # **ListRoleSubscriptions**
 > List&lt;Subscription&gt; ListRoleSubscriptions (string roleTypeOrRoleId)

-List all subscriptions of a Custom Role
+List all Subscriptions of a Custom Role

 When roleType List all subscriptions of a Role.
 Else when roleId List subscriptions of a Custom Role